aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/lnco2.md

     #  name: "Title of paper goes here"
 other:
   shortName: "LNCO2"
-  status: "Ongoing"
+  status: "Completed"
   annotation: |
-    Lymph glands have been identified by an experienced pathologist and annotated using region-of-interest boxes.
+    Lymph nodes have been identified by an experienced pathologist and annotated using region-of-interest boxes (positive, negative, unassested).
+A few detailed polygons of tumor exist.
+See details below.
   download:
     links:
       - text: ""